-After the details are outlined to an escrow agent for service in a contract, the Buyer and Seller simply need to do what they agreed to do.
+Escrow opens when a signed agreement is delivered to an escrow agent.
+There are usually two closings: one at the time of signing the bond for deed contract, and one when the title and ownership transfers.
+After the details are outlined to an escrow agent for service in a contract, the buyer and seller simply need to do what they agreed to do.

-Insurance premiums and property taxes are often annual expenses.
-Sellers and Lenders aren’t always confident that Buyers will budget for those expenses properly.
-If you don’t make those payments, the Seller or Lender is at risk, so ensuring that those expenses get paid is often part of your monthly housing payment called Escrow or Taxes and Insurances (T&I)
+When you make your monthly house payments for your bond for deed contract, you probably pay for more than just your mortgage.
+Expenses such as homeowner’s insurance and property taxes are likely included as well.
+Sellers aren’t always confident that buyers will budget for those extra expenses properly, and if you miss those payments, the seller is at risk.
+That’s why ensuring that those expenses get paid is often a part of your monthly house payment called Escrow or Taxes and Insurance (T&I).